Running Clothing, Gear & Equipment

 A trail shoe with solid support against pronation or supination is the best choice.
 Regular training shoes are sufficient.
 Soles should have good traction since some of the run might be in an inch or two of snow and most of it will be on uneven terrain.
 Racing flats are not recommended since they have little support.
 Bring two pair so that you can make a change after the first loop if your shoes are wet or muddy.

 It is unlikely that you will need any special devices on your shoes for running the marathon.
-Local scientists have determined that the glacier is weaking and has become dangerous to run on.
-The race has thus been altered.

 A Goretex type running suit and polypropylene under layer will work best.
 You may want to shed the outer suit during part of the race.
 Thus, polypro (or similar material) tights should be worn.
 A long sleeve synthetic top with a singlet over it is a good choice.
 Bring light weight running gloves and a wool or polypropylene hat.